Harvard-ATG/huit-ondemand-user-docs/docs/shared-folder.md

 ## Fixing permissions

+The shared folder works on unix file system permissions, and there are a number of ways for file permissions to get into a state where students can't read files, or course staff can't edit them.
+If students or teaching staff get error messages about permissions when trying to use files in the shared folder, the `fix-permissions.sh` script is there to help set things right.

 The script at `/shared/courseSharedFolders/$COURSE_ID/fix-permissions.sh` will do two things to any file or folder that you have write access to in the shared folder:

 1. Change the group ownership of the file or folder to the staff group for your course